nate-io/python-spark/README.md

 Datasets used:
 * Local machine processing ml-100k found [here](https://grouplens.org/datasets/movielens/100k/).
+* Where no link is provided, the data is provided in the course content

 [Windows setup instructions](https://sundog-education.com/spark-python/); follow explicitly because Windows requires workarounds to run Spark of course. 😢